This Mexican Christmas Cookies recipe is one of the most anticipated Christmas treats in our house each year!

-There is nothing quite as delightful as your first bite of one of these soft and richly flavored cookies on Christmas eve, but they’re wonderful for all special occasions!
+There is nothing quite as delightful as your first bite of one of these soft and richly flavored shortbread cookies on Christmas eve, but they’re wonderful for all special occasions!

 They’re one of my family’s favorite cookies and a classic Christmas cookie tradition!

-Mexican Christmas Cookies don’t really expand when baking, so they keep that nice round “snowball” shape Then we finish them off by rolling the warm baked cookies through powdered sugar which gives them a sweet wintery Christmasy snowball-like finish!
+Mexican Christmas Cookies don’t really expand when baking, so they keep that nice round “snowball” shape Then we finish them off by rolling the warm baked cookies through powdered sugar which gives them a sweet wintery Christmassy snowball-like finish!

 You’ll find these cookies during the holiday season at the grocery store in packaged commercially made versions, but they are SOOOO much better made fresh from scratch!